-I hear the same statement from bloggers when they are unsuccessful with landing sponsorships or when their blog is not earning money with affiliates.
+Bloggers hear the same statement when they are unsuccessful in landing sponsorships or when their blog is not earning money with affiliates.

 Ah, yes, it is easy to default back to the belief that you cannot make any money on your blog until you’ve been blogging for “this long,” have “this many” email subscribers, or have “this many” page views.

-While these metrics do matter when it comes to some elements of blog income, they do not dictate when you can start making money with your blog.
-You can earn income in just a few months, even as a beginner with little traffic.
+While these metrics matter to some elements of blog income, they do not dictate when you can start making money with your blog.
+With little traffic, you can earn income in just a few months, even as a beginner.
 You just have to make sure you are checking the right boxes.

-This article will detail everything you need to have so that your blog is earning money each month.
-And once you have all of these things, your blog may start making money sooner than you can imagine.
+This article will detail everything you need so that your blog earns money each and every month.
+And once you have these things in place, your blog may start making money sooner than you can imagine.

 Have a Great Foundation

-So you are ready to start blogging, but before we can begin to talk about monetizing your blog, you need to have a basic foundation in place.
+So you are ready to start blogging, but before we can begin to talk about monetizing your blog, you need a basic foundation.
 So your first step to making money online with your blog will be to complete these fundamentals.

 Have Google Analytics Installed

-Google Analytics is the tracking platform that makes it possible to track traffic on your site.
+Google Analytics is the tracking monitoring platform that allows tracking your blog traffic directly from your site.
 This is the first step for all bloggers.
-You will not grow what you cannot measure.
+You will not grow what you are not measuring.

-Traffic to your blog will be significant for monetization because brands will want to know how many people see your content.
-If you do not have Google Analytics installed, you should do that ASAP.
+Growing traffic to your site is a significant step towards monetizing your blog.
+Brands want to know how many people see your content.
+So, if you do not have Google Analytics installed yet, you should get it ASAP.
 Here is a video that shows you how to do it.